 I read The Dream Virgin at the request of the publisher, Saiga Books.
 Written by actor and author, Don Quine, The Dream Virgin is the first book of the new Ventures Nest Series.
-It takes a look at the growth of techies among today’s youth.
+It takes a look at the growth of techies among today’s youth, and the new careers becoming available for our newest generations.
 It also takes a brief look at child abuse and human trafficking.

 I found The Dream Virgin to be deeply disturbing, but I recognize the importance of exposing evil in every way possible.
 This book does that.
-Unfortunately, the book needs editing.
+The book was published in June, 2018, but is in serious need of editing.
 There is a huge number of mistakes which a good editor or proofreader should have caught before publication.

 What Makes This Book Reviewer Grumpy?